 Give yourself at least an hour to make the almost 2km loop and always wear sunscreen as there’s not really any shade.
 Go as soon as they open to avoid the majority of the crowds – the light is better then too.
 Let me know if you find the House of the Undying along your way.

 Cost: Adult 200 Kn, Child 50 Kn | Book Online

 Hours: Apr/May, Aug/Sep: 8 am-6:30 pm | Jun/Jul: 8 am-7:30 pm | Oct: 8 am-5:30 pm | Nov-Mar: 10 am-3:00 pm

 2. Swim off the city walls

-During your walk along the walls you’ll probably notice a few people in the water.
-You should join those people.
-There are a few places where there are pool ladders so you can climb in an out of the water.
-If you’re brave, you can cannonball off one of the bigger rocks that juts out.
+During your walk along the walls you’ll probably notice a few people swimming in the water.
+You should definitely join those people.
+There are a few spots where there are pool ladders to climb in an out of the water and if you’re brave, you can cannonball off one of the bigger rocks.
 You’ll get a view of the city that not everyone has.
 There are no shallow areas here so this is probably best for stronger swimmers.